BohemiaInteractive/bi-db-migrations/README.md

 containing `SQL` commands which manipulate with table data (`INSERT`|`UPDATE`|`DELETE`).

 At the time of a new release (before a new git tag is created), single pure `SQL` migration
-script can be generated with the `init:migration` command (changes made to the tables since the last release are assembled in correct order and wrapped into a single transaction if possible).
+script should be generated with the `init:migration` command (changes made to the tables since the last release are assembled in correct order and wrapped into a single transaction if possible).
-The generated migration file is placed in `migrations/${NPM_PACKAGE_VERSION}.sql`
+The generated migration file is placed in `migrations/${NPM_PACKAGE_VERSION}.sql` and should be checked-in in `git`

 `Configuration` is fetched from `$PROJECT_ROOT/config/$NODE_ENV/config.json5#sequelize`